 In our Renewable Polymers business unit, we remained focused on reaching a positive Final Investment Decision (FID) for our FDCA flagship plant.
 While we made significant progress, some of our objectives for 2020 were delayed.
 Delfzijl, in the north of the Netherlands, was announced as the planned location for the flagship plant in January.
 However, due to the COVID-19 crisis, negotiations with financial, commercial and other strategic partners are taking longer than we had hoped.
+By early 2021, we conditionally secured €95 million1 of the total €150 million funding needed (excluding 20% contingencv) and we had signed the first two conditional offtake agreements for PEF in food packaging applications.
+We made good progress in engineering and scale-up in 2020, while also devoting significant time to developing and validating PEF applications with our partners.
+The broad application potential for PEF is a central part of our commercialisation strategy.

-In our Renewable Chemistries business unit, we made good technological and operational progress with our Ray TechnologyTM.
-Our plantMEGTM demonstration plant was successfully commissioned and became fully operational, proving that the technology works at scale.
-This progress puts us at an exciting stage of the development process and we aim to capitalise on this by establishing partnerships that will allow us to maximise the commercial potential of plantMEGTM.
+In our Renewable Chemistries business unit, we made good technological and operational progress with our Ray Technology[TM].
+Our plantMEG[TM] demonstration plant was successfully commissioned and became fully operational, proving that the technology works at scale.
+This progress puts us at an exciting stage of the development process and we aim to capitalise on this by establishing partnerships that will allow us to maximise the commercial potential of plantMEG[TM].